petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/claritys-content-management-requirements.md

 Behind the scenes, a content management system streamlines content creation with an intuitive user interface, saves time and resources with automated approval workflows, and facilitates collaboration with version control and transparent knowledge sharing.
 All of these features empower non-technical users to manage content efficiently and minimize dependence on IT.

-A well-organized content library allows organizations to personalize content for specific audience segments, creating targeted campaigns that align with marketing and sales goals.
-It can be easily scaled to accommodate new information and evolving business needs.
+A well-organized content library enables organizations to personalize content for specific audience segments, creating targeted campaigns that align with marketing and sales goals.
+It can easily scale to accommodate new information and evolving business needs.
 Investing in content management can help organizations improve communication, increase operational efficiency, and foster stronger relationships with their customers.

 ## Requirements